-Steeped in artistic, political and progressively social history, Greenwich Village today remains a cultural melting pot.
-The Village has been, and remains a bohemian capitol, a center of the modern LGBT movement and one of the birthplaces of the Beat and 60s counter culture movements.
+Steeped in artistic, political and progressively social history, Greenwich Village remains a cultural melting pot.
+The Village has been, and remains a bohemian capitol, an artisitc and literary center, hub of the modern LGBT movement and one of the birthplaces of the Beat and 60s counter culture movements.

-Join a FREE Greenwich Village walking tour led by the Village Alliance, each Saturday from June through September to see for yourself the places where so much history has been made, and the places where todays locals continue the Village vibe.
+Join our free walking tours each Saturday morning from June through September to see for yourself the places where so much history has been made, and where today's locals continue the Village vibe.

 Walking from St Marks Place to Sixth Avenue the tours take in some of the Villages most important landmarks, including

 - Where Gertrude Vanderbilt Whitney opened the first Whitney Museum and had her studio.

 - See the residences of Andy Warhol, Lou Reed and Jackson Pollock.

 - Pass by the studios Jimi Hendrix built, and where Lou Reed, Bob Dylan, David Bowie recorded much of their work, and where many major musicians still record.